CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/11-ai-search.md

     ```
 1. Select **Search**.
 The query searches all the documents in the index and filters for reviews with a negative sentiment.
 You should see `1` in the `@odata.count` field.

-   > **Note**
-   > See how the results are sorted by `@search.score`.
-This is the score assigned by the search engine to show how closely the results match the given query.
+   > **Note**:Notice how the results are sorted by `@search.score`.
+This score is assigned by the search engine to indicate how closely the results match the given query.

 1. One of the problems we might want to solve is why there might be certain reviews.
 Let's take a look at the key phrases associated with the negative review.
 What do you think might be the cause of the review?